Questions about the industry in general:

 MembersOnly is, as its name implies, a mailing list only for corporate members of ACRA.
 It is a place where members can discuss issues and help each other in a setting where people will feel more at ease and be more willing to open up.
 Subscription is private and a user ID and password are required to examine its archives.

-To subscribe, unsubscribe, get the digest and other listserv functions, please click here and follow the instructions.
+To subscribe, unsubscribe, get the digest and other forum functions, please click here and follow the instructions.

 What has ACRA done for me, lately?

-Marketing your firm to clients via our website, promotion of the ACRAWEB ring, and by linking our website to other trade organizations whose members may need cultural resource services.
-Developing a table top display for cultural resource conferences and for client based conferences and conventions.
-Negotiated a discount for ACRA member firms on ENI-Net.
+Marketing your firm to clients via our website and by linking our website to other trade organizations whose members may need cultural resource services.
+Developing a display for cultural resource conferences and for client based conferences and conventions.

 Consultants Web Page